This is the 1st Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 The rose has already been taped, and now I’m going to tape the rose to the leaves.
 Refer to Video at 42:51

-One, two, or many of these rose sprays on a cake make beautiful decorations.
+One, two, or many of these rose sprays on a cake, make beautiful decorations.

 Just a word about the florist’s tape or also called flower tape.
-It comes on a roll, and you can get it in various colors, e.g., pale and dark green, red, white, brown and many other colors.
+It comes on a roll, and you can get it in various colors, e.g., pale and dark green, red, white, brown, and many other colors.
 Refer to Video at 42:00

-The tape is essential in sugar flower making, and you can use it straight from the roll if you want a full-width tape.
+The tape is essential in sugar flower making, and you can use it straight from the roll if you want the full-width tape.
 If you need a half-width tape, it will cut quite easily if you fold it around your fingers.
 Refer to Video at 43:46

 Then flatten it and cut it with a pair of scissors.
 Refer to Video at 43:55

-The smaller the flower, the narrower the tape is needed, and this little gadget it’s perfect for cutting it to various widths.
+The smaller the flower, the narrower the tape is needed, and this little gadget is perfect for cutting it to various widths.
 I think you can get it from florists or cake decorating suppliers.

 Inside there are three razor blades.
 It’s not dangerous as they are well secured when it’s in use, and you can turn them around or renew them when they get blunt, and that’s the time to be very careful that you don’t cut yourself.

-I like it because it cuts well and it’s a tool that’s not going to wear out – I’ve been using mine for over 30 years.
+I like it because it cuts well, and it’s a tool that’s not going to wear out – I’ve been using mine for over 30 years.

-I hope that this article has dispelled any fears you may have had about making gumpaste sugar flowers, and I hope that you will have a go at making this rose.
+I hope that this article has dispelled any fears you may have had about making gumpaste sugar flowers, and I hope you will have a go at making this rose.